We help enhance your investment skills

 This article explores the return on capital employed meaning, how to calculate it, and why it matters.

-Investors use ROCE to assess the capital efficiency of the management, compare performances of different companies, and identify investment opportunity with high return potential.
+Investors use ROCE to assess the capital efficiency of the management, compare the performances of different companies, and identify investment opportunities with high return potential.
 A high ROCE indicates that the company is able to generate high returns on its investment and carries superior growth potential.

 The return on capital employed ratio formula (ROCE) is-